 What is a DPF?

 A Diesel Particulate Filter is a filter that captures and stores exhaust soot.
 Since diesel cars produce soot they are therefore fitted with a DPF.
 The DPF is designed to specifically collect the soot that is created when the diesel is burned, this prevents harmful substances from entering the environment and reduces the emissions from diesel cars.
+The soot created by the process of combustion which is collected in the filter is burnt off to make sure that the filter does not become blocked and that it can carry on trapping more soot.
+This is know as DPF regeneration.
 Problems start to occur once the soot accumulates as this blocks the filter and stops the engine from working.
 DPFs became standard in 2009, but some diesel cars were fitted with this technology prior to this date.

 How does the DPF work?